 Who is Eligible?

-- Those with a permanent disability who require a mobility device and live in the community (meaning they are not hospitalized in any type of long-term/rehabilitation framework).
+- Those with a permanent disability who require a mobility device and live in the community

 - Minors without legal status who have health insurance for non-resident children in Israel are entitled to the same assistance as minors who are residents.